christophajohns/suggested-links/README.md

 This Figma plugin is part of a master thesis project titled "Assignment-Based Link Optimization in GUI Prototyping Using Incremental Supervised Classification" by [Christoph A. Johns](mailto:christophjohns@aalto.fi?subject=[GitHub]%20Suggested%20Links%Figma%Plugin) at German Research Center for Artificial Intelligence (DFKI) and Aalto University.
 The project is supervised by Michael Barz and Antti Oulasvirta.

+The backend to this plugin is available [here](https://github.com/christophajohns/figma-plugin-backend).

 ## Development

 _This plugin is built with [Create Figma Plugin](https://github.com/yuanqing/create-figma-plugin)._